forrestjgq/lsp/thread/pwpt/pthread3.md

 ## 3.1 Invariants, critical sections, and predicates

 Lewis Carroll, Through the Looking-Glass:
-> "/ know what you're thinking about,"
+> "I know what you're thinking about,"
 > said Tweedledum; "but it isn't so, nohow."
 > "Contrariwise," continued Tweedledee,
 > "if it was so, it might be; and if it were so, it would be;